Frequently Asked Questions

-- Consider paying more if: you have a stable income and/or access to wealth in any form that covers your/your dependents’ needs, or if you have a relatively high earning power (related to race, ethnicity, gender, immigration status, economic background, or other factors).
+- Consider paying more if: you have a stable income and/or access to wealth in any form, or if you have a relatively high earning power (related to race, ethnicity, gender, immigration status, economic background, or other factors).

-- Consider paying less if: you are struggling to afford basic needs for yourself or your dependents, have access to few/no family resources or generational wealth, are housing-insecure, have expenses related to immigration, or have a marginalized identity that has affected or may affect your income.
+- Consider paying less if: you have limited access to expendable income, have access to few/no family resources or generational wealth, or have a marginalized identity that has affected or may affect your income.

 How close to the course start date can I purchase tickets?

 For most courses, you may purchase a ticket (provided space is available) up to the start of the first session.
 For some select seminars, sales end a few days prior to the course start date to allow instructors to prepare for the particular class size and composition.